 - Rocket Monkeys.
 Try a sea of snot and pooped pants for starters.

 - My Gym Partner's a Monkey.
 Examples would be Jake eating bat guano and the constant Running Gag about monkey butts.

 - Squidbillies.
 Some particular episodes would be "Young, Dumb, and Full of Gums".

 - The Angry Beavers in the same vein as many other Nickelodeon shows at the time.

-- Mr Pickles Good Boy has ugly characters and lots of gore as its humour.
+- Mr. Pickles has ugly characters and lots of gore as its humour.

 - The Buzz on Maggie.
 The characters are houseflies for starters.
 A little odd too since its aimed for preteen girls, but its not that prominent despite what the promos said.